stolostron/multiclusterhub-operator/README.md

 # MultiClusterHub Operator

-The MultiCusterHub operator manages the install of Open Cluster Management (OCM) on RedHat Openshift Container Platform
+The MultiCusterHub operator manages the install of Open Cluster Management (OCM) on RedHat Openshift Container Platform.

 ## Quick Install